Valutis

 I believe, in this day and age, there is no excuse for ignorance.

-Think out it -back – today’s cyber-power removes your right to say “I don’t know how to…”
+Think about it – today’s cyberpower removes your right to say “I don’t know how to…

 Shame on you – get off your butt and figure it out.